ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 Breaking changes between version 10.0.0 and 9.0.0

+### Policy handling

 * Remove policy handling from API library into Core
 * Fall back to mobile BankID policy for OtherDevice flow
 * Enum for setting policy instead of string

+### Replaced Embedded BankID Certificate for Test Environment

-* Replace embedded BankID certificate for the test environment FPTestcert4_20220818.p12, with the three new versions of the client certificate FPTestcert5_20240610.p12, FPTestcert5_20240610.pem and FPTestcert5_20240610-legacy.pfx.
+Replace embedded BankID certificate for the test environment FPTestcert4_20220818.p12, with the three new versions of the client certificate FPTestcert5_20240610.p12, FPTestcert5_20240610.pem and FPTestcert5_20240610-legacy.pfx.

 Make it configurable which version to use.
 For compatibility reasons use FPTestcert5_20240610-legacy.pfx by default.

 ---